We Want To Negotiate The Secret World of Kidnapping, Hostages, and Ransom

 “Joel Simon’s book about the dark world of kidnappers and their hostages is deeply reported, well written and well calibrated in its judgements.
 For anyone who wants to understand the many difficult questions raised by the kidnapping trade, Simon’s book will be the standard.” — Peter Bergen, author of United States of Jihad: Who are America’s Homegrown Terrorists and How Do We Stop Them

 “In We Want to Negotiate, Joel Simon combines the breadth of his knowledge alongside stunning narratives to try to understand how the gruesome and murky trade of kidnapping really works.
 Simon’s international policy expertise and his compassion for his subjects – many of whom he knew and worked alongside – shine through to create a spellbinding, chilling and important read.” — Janine di Giovanni, Senior Fellow, the Jackson Institute of Global Affairs, Yale University, and author of The Morning They Came for Us: Dispatches from Syria

 About the author

 Joel Simon is the executive director of the Committee to Protect Journalists.
-He has written widely on media issues, contributing to Slate, Columbia Journalism Review, The New York Review of Books, World Policy Journal, Asahi Shimbun, and The Times of India.
+He has written widely on media issues, contributing to Slate, Columbia Journalism Review, The New York Review of Books, The New York Times, The Washington Post, and The Guardian.
 He has led numerous international missions to advance press freedom.
-His book, The New Censorship: Inside the Global Battle for Media Freedom, was published by Columbia University Press in November 2014.
+His new book is We Want to Negotiate: The Secret World of Kidnapping, Hostages and Ransom (Columbia Global Reports, 2019).
+His previous book is The New Censorship: Inside the Global Battle for Media Freedom (published by Columbia University Press in 2014).
 Follow him on Twitter @Joelcpj.